henryalps/vscode-clinerules/README.md

 # Cline Rules

 This is a VSCode plugin to help you quickly configure rules for the Cline / Roo AI programming assistant.
-With this plugin, you can easily add preset AI assistant rule files to your projects.
+It supports managing rules in a project-specific `.clinerules/` or `.roo/` directory, as well as a central "Rule Bank" for templates.

 [中文文档](README-cn.md)